dyonenedi/modular_monolith_template/README.md

 # dotnet_solition_template
-A solution template to dotnet projects
+A solution template for dotnet projects